ranjabi/twitter-clone-backend/README.md

 * [Lesson Learned](#lesson-learned)

 ## About The Project
-A clone of twitter web application with features like tweets, user profile, and news feed.
-I tried to use go library as little as possible, maximizing the existing features of GO.
-Some of the things that I implemented can be seen at [Leeson Learned](#lesson-learned)
+A clone of the Twitter web application with features such as tweets, user profiles, and a news feed.
+I aimed to minimize the use of external Go libraries, leveraging Go's native features as much as possible.
+Some of the things I implemented can be found under [Leeson Learned](#lesson-learned)

 ### Build With
 - Go